Should the Timing of Inspections be Predictable?: Introduction

 \subsection{Related literature}

+Our paper studies inspections that reveal information about an agent's past actions, rather than his current actions.
+We focus on the optimal timing of these inspections for motivating the agent, when the agent's actions affect the arrival of breakthroughs and breakdowns.
+We contribute to the dynamic contracting literature by showing that innovation tasks are best incentivized by periodic inspections, whereas maintenance tasks are best incentivized through random inspections.

-Previous work on the allocation of monitoring resources has observed that randomization can be used to provide uniform incentives across time. \cite{Lazear06} studies a static model in which monitoring reveals the agent's \emph{current} (binary) action.\footnote{Most subsequent work on dynamic contracts analyzes monitoring of current actions; see \cite{ANTINOLFI2015105, piskorski2016optimal,chen2020optimal, li2020optimal,dai2022dynamic,rodivilov2022monitoring, wong2022dynamic}.
+In much of the literature on the optimal allocation of monitoring resources, monitoring reveals the agent's \emph{current} action.
+In \cite{Lazear06}, the agent is punished if he is shirking at the moment he is monitored.\footnote{Most subsequent work on dynamic contracts analyzes monitoring of current actions; see \cite{ANTINOLFI2015105}, \cite{piskorski2016optimal}, \cite{chen2020optimal}, \cite{li2020optimal}, \cite{dai2022dynamic}, \cite{rodivilov2022monitoring}, \cite{wong2022dynamic}, and \cite{solan2021dynamic, solan2023not}.
 In \cite{halac2016managerial} and \cite{dilme2015}, the principal's investment has a persistent effect on her monitoring capabilities, but monitoring still reveals information about current actions only.
-In dynamic adverse selection problems, see \citet{chang1990dynamic, monnet2005optimal, wang2005dynamic,popov2016stochastic,Malenko2013, li2023dynamics} for monitoring of a state that is distributed independently across periods, and \cite{ravikumar2012optimal, Kim2015} for inspection of a serially correlated state.} The agent is punished if he is shirking when he is monitored.
-At each point in time, the agent works if and only if the likelihood of monitoring at that moment is sufficiently high.
-Therefore, the cheapest way for the principal to induce the agent to follow a given action path is to uniformly randomize monitoring over the times at which working is induced.
+In dynamic adverse selection problems, the monitored state is distributed independently across periods in \citet{chang1990dynamic}, \cite{monnet2005optimal}, \cite{wang2005dynamic}, \cite{popov2016stochastic}, \cite{Malenko2013}, and \cite{li2023dynamics}; the state is serially correlated in \cite{ravikumar2012optimal} and \cite{Kim2015}.} The agent's incentive to work at each date depends on the monitoring intensity at that date only.
+As a result, the cheapest way for the principal to motivate the agent to work over a given period is to randomize monitoring uniformly over that period, thus creating constant incentives.\footnote{\cite{EeckhoutEtal2010} extend this insight to a setting with unobservable heterogeneity in agent payoffs.
+They test the theory using data on police crackdowns.}